Python Shortcuts for the Python Beginner (Posted on January 26th, 2013)

 About Me

-My name is Max Burstein and I am currently a senior at the University of Central Florida majoring in Information Technology.
+My name is Max Burstein and I am a graduate of the University of Central Florida and creator of Problem of the Day and Live Dota.
 I enjoy developing large, scalable web applications and I seek to change the world.